curryshih/cli/docs/commands/run.md

-## Gok run
+# Gok run

-##### Command: gok run [serviceName...]
+## Command: gok run [serviceName...]

-`Gok run` provides a great tool to bind and run your services together, it allows you to specify dependency and automatically set up and wired up the dependency to your service.
+`Gok run` provides a tool to bind and run your services together It allows you to specify dependencies and automatically set up the dependency to your services.

-`Run` command uses the `metadata.tasks.run` to build up and run your service, and it works like this:
+`Run` command uses the `metadata.tasks.run` to build up and run your service

+To do this, the following steps are taken:

-- Build up dependency graph, and check for circular dependency, throw an error and exit if found.
+- Build up dependency graph, and check for circular dependencies.
+If found an error is thrown and `run` exits.
-- It starts with non-dependency services first, running those service and start with other services.
+- Starting with non-dependent services first, each is run.
+- Next, services with dependancies are started.

-`Run` also provides an interactive console to kill or restart a service with ease.
-After successfully started a service, all dependent services will have `.kill_*` and `.restart_*` attaches to the console.
+`Run` also provides an interactive console to kill or restart a service.
+After successfully started a service, all dependent services will have `.kill_*` and `.restart_*` commands available in the console.